-This position reports to and works in strong partnership with the artsPlace Executive Director (ED) and works productively and effectively with a small permanent staff, community groups, artists, and the public to design and deliver engaging, quality arts education programs.
-The Programs Manager will be responsible for recruiting instructors, and working very closely with the local professional arts community to curate the artsPlace “Hub” gallery, to oversee film curation, and assist the ED in programming live performances and other performing arts-based programming.
+This position reports to and works in strong partnership with the artsPlace Executive Director (ED), acting as deputy with decision-making authority in the ED’s absence.
+The Program Manager works productively and effectively with a small permanent staff, community groups, artists, and the public to design and deliver engaging, quality arts education programs.
+They are responsible for recruiting instructors, and working very closely with the local professional arts community to curate the artsPlace “Hub” gallery, to oversee film curation, and assist the ED in programming live performances and other performing arts-based programming.

 - Developing, implementing, supervising, and evaluating all artsPlace arts-education programming, including, but not limited to: workshops, films, exhibits, community art projects, children and youth camps, school visits and other community partnerships

 - Managing gallery and film curation in conjunction with staff and local professional artists

 - Maintaining and developing outreach programs for schools